COURSE DESCRIPTION

 Hydrogen is a clean fuel, a versatile energy carrier, and seems to be the answer to the climate change challenge.
 Why is everyone talking about it, and how is it going to replace traditional fuels?
 This modularized course provides a comprehensive overview on hydrogen as an energy carrier, with focus on fuel cell as hydrogen conversion technology.
 Hydrogen production and storage and their role in decarbonization will be covered.
 Different fuel cell technologies will be analyzed and discussed to present benefits and challenges in the use of hydrogen for power production, urban mobility, aviation, transportation, residential sector and much more.
 The learners will be able to combine the available modules to create their personalized education based on their needs and get insights on where and when hydrogen can play a role in a carbon-free society.

 This course provides a glimpse into the world of batteries.
 We all use batteries every day, but do you really know how a battery works, what’s inside it, what it’s useful for, and how scientists are trying to improve them for the future?
-In this introductory course, we will tell you everything from battery basics, through the development of the lithium-ion battery, their applications and requirements, what kinds of materials are used to build batteries, to what happens to a battery when it’s finished its life and how batteries are being developed for the future.
+Content This is an introductory course adressing Battery basics The development of the lithium-ion battery Applications and requirements Materials used to build batteries What happens to a battery when it’s finished its life?
+How batteries are being developed for the future Course structure The course is completly self paced.
+It will take you about 10-15 hours in total to complete.
+You will learn It is hoped that after the course you will be much more aware of the battery world, the requirements, applications and components of a battery, as well as having a wider perspective of how this important technology will develop over the coming decade.
+Who is this course for?
 As a participant in this course, you ideally have some form of technical background, probably studied sciences at college or even in higher education, or have experience in a technical profession.
-It is hoped that after the course you will be much more aware of the battery world, the requirements, applications and components of a battery, as well as having a wider perspective of how this important technology will develop over the coming decade.
-It is expected that this course should take about 10-15 hours in total to complete.
-The course is available from 30th of December 2022.